 How Much Nighttime Sleep Is Appropriate For A 3 Month Old?

-A 3 month old baby will sleep between 8-12 hours in their nighttime sleep space.
+A 3 month old baby will sleep between 8-12 hours at night in their nighttime sleep space.

-Many 3 month olds will still wake up during that time for a couple of feeds but some may begin to sleep for 6 hours in one stretch.
+Many babies of this age will still wake up during that time for a couple of feeds but some may begin to sleep for 6 hours in one stretch.

 How Long Should A 3 Month Old Stay Awake For?